lgcosmo/Rother_et_al_pest_spread_agricultural_systems/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

+# Repository organization

+- src: functions and data used in the analyses and numerical simulations of the model
+- scripts: scripts used to reproduce the analyses used in the manuscript
+- data: folder to save the outputs from the analyses